roman-oleynik/fullstack-docker-practice/README.md

 ![image](https://user-images.githubusercontent.com/35280077/197367697-14f2c9dc-65e4-4501-b50c-7f5e03e6cef6.png)

-Stack to implement:
+## Stack:

 - React
 - Express + DynamoDB

 Also, some CI/CD is going to be added (trying on several ones: Travis, Codebuild, Jenkins), and the other checks like linting, codestyle, docker, via Github Actions.
-The created container will be deployed to Amazon ECS.
+The created container is gonna be deployed to Amazon ECS.

-TO-DO:
+## TO-DO:

 - Linter
 - Docker